-- all, part or none of the pension benefits they accrued after 31 March 2008 and before 1 April 2014, and / or - all, part or none of the pension benefits they accrued after 31 March 2014, and - whether to waive, in whole or in part, any actuarial reduction which would otherwise be applied to the benefits taken on flexible retirement before Normal Pension Age (NPA)4.
+- whether, in addition to the benefits the member has accrued prior to 1 April 2008 (which the member must draw if flexible retirement is agreed), to permit the member to choose to draw - all, part or none of the pension benefits they accrued after 31 March 2008 and before 1 April 2014, and / or - all, part or none of the pension benefits they accrued after 31 March 2014, and - whether to waive, in whole or in part, any actuarial reduction which would otherwise be applied to the benefits taken on flexible retirement before Normal Pension Age (NPA)4.

-- will set out whether, in additional to any pre-1 April 2008 benefits, the member will be permitted, as part of the flexible retirement agreement, to take - a) all, some or none of their 1 April 2008 to 31 March 2014 benefits, and /or - b) all, some or none of their post 31 March 2014 benefits, and - will require the approval of the YK Head of Employee Relations.
+- financial or operational interests to do so.
+Each case - will be considered on the merits of the financial and / or operational business case put forward, - will set out whether, in additional to any pre-1 April 2008 benefits, the member will be permitted, as part of the flexible retirement agreement, to take - a) all, some or none of their 1 April 2008 to 31 March 2014 benefits, and /or - b) all, some or none of their post 31 March 2014 benefits, and - will require the approval of the Full Council.

-Waiver of any actuarial reduction on flexible retirement Where flexible retirement is agreed, the benefits payable will be subject to any actuarial reduction applicable under the Local Government Pension Scheme Regulations and the Local Government Pension Scheme (Transitional Provisions, Savings and Amendment) Regulations 2014.
-WSP UK Ltd will only waive any such reduction, in whole or in part, where it considers it is in its financial or operational interests to do so.
-Each case will be considered on the merits of the financial and / or operational business case put forward and will require the approval of the UK Head of Employee Relations including, where the reduction is only to be waved in part, approval for the amount of reduction to be waived.
+Waiver of any actuarial reduction on flexible retirement

+Where flexible retirement is agreed, the benefits payable will be subject to any actuarial reduction applicable under the Local Government Pension Scheme Regulations and the Local Government Pension Scheme (Transitional Provisions, Savings and Amendment) Regulations 2014.
+HPC will only waive any such reduction, in whole or in part, where it considers it is in its financial or operational interests to do so.
+Each case will be considered on the merits of the financial and / or operational business case put forward and will require the